heathcliff26/rust_os/README.md

 # Potential Follow Ups

 - Learn how to build a bootloader
-- Move test to top row instead of bottom row
+- Move text to top row instead of bottom row